What is Windows Defender – Security Warning SCAM?

 - Once the scan is finished, Zemana Anti-Malware will produce a list of unwanted apps and adware.

 - Next, you need to click the “Next” button.
 The utility will start to remove adware which causes scam pop-ups.
 After disinfection is finished, you may be prompted to restart the PC.

 - Close Zemana and continue with the next step.

 How to Stop Windows Defender – Security Warning pop-ups

 If you want to remove intrusive ads, browser redirects and pop-ups, then install an ad-blocker program such as AdGuard.
-It can block Windows Defender – Security Warning scam, stop unwanted advertisements, popups and block web-sites from tracking your online activities when using the Google Chrome, Microsoft Edge, Microsoft Internet Explorer and Firefox.
-So, if you like surf the Internet, but you don’t like unwanted advertisements and want to protect your PC from malicious web-pages, then the AdGuard is your best choice.
+It can block Windows Defender – Security Warning scam, stop unwanted advertisements, pop-ups and block web-sites from tracking your online activities when using Google Chrome, Microsoft Edge, Microsoft Internet Explorer and Firefox.
+So, if you like surf the Internet, but you don’t like unwanted advertisements and want to protect your PC from malicious web-pages, then AdGuard is your best choice.

 - First, click the link below, then click the ‘Download’ button in order to download the latest version of AdGuard.

 Update: November 15, 2018